raystack/dagger/docs/advance/post_processor.md

 ##### `capacity`

-This parameter(Async I/O capacity) defines how many asynchronous requests may be in progress at the same time.
+This parameter(Async I/O capacity) defines how many max asynchronous requests may be in progress at the same time.

 * Example value: `30`
 * Type: `required`